Skip to content

 We recognise that, for some pupils, the school environment can itself be a barrier to learning and significant thought has gone into making the school a calm environment where sensory overload has been considered.

 The whole staff team, led by the SENDCo (Kathryn McGuiness), are fully committed to inclusive practice and their own professional development.
-Everyone has their role to play in supporting pupils with SEND.
+Everyone has a role to play in supporting pupils with SEND.

 Further sources of advice or support for parents/carers can be found through the following links: